ModernFlyouts-Community/ModernFlyouts/README.md

 ## System Requirements
 - Windows 10 1809+
-- Make sure you have .NET Framework 4.8 runtime installed on your machine.

 ## Installation
 Modern Flyouts is Available on GitHub, winget and the [Microsoft Store](https://www.microsoft.com/store/apps/9MT60QV066RP).